Corey Seager Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks fourth in the league.
+- The Marlins pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.15 team ERA ranks 15th across all MLB pitching staffs.
+- The Marlins have a 4.20 team ERA that ranks 16th across all league pitching staffs.

-- Marlins pitchers combine to allow the ninth-fewest home runs in baseball (122 total, 1.1 per game).
+- Marlins pitchers combine to allow 125 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- Soriano will take the mound to start for the Marlins, his first this season.

-- The 24-year-old righty pitched in relief in his most recent outing this season, one of 11 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.